-Whichever route you choose, you’ll end up in Kamloops, which is the second-largest city in interior British Colombia.
-Kamloops is known for it’s hiking and mountain biking opportunities, as well as thrilling white water rafting tours.
-Kamloops is also a wine-producing region, so wine tours are a fun thing to do here!
-Given its size, there are over 50 hotels in Kamloops.
+Whichever route you choose, you’ll end up in Kamloops.
+It’s the second-largest city in interior British Colombia and is known for it’s hiking and mountain biking opportunities, as well as thrilling white water rafting tours.

 Kamloops to Tsútswecw Provincial Park (72 km)

-If you’re road tripping in early October, this park is well worth a stop because it’s home to Adams River which has one of the largest Sockeye salmon runs in North America.
-Witnessing this phenomenon is a great wildlife experience.
+If you’re road tripping in early October, this park is well worth a stop because it’s home to Adams River, which has one of the largest Sockeye salmon runs in North America.
+Witnessing this phenomenon is an incredible wildlife experience.

 Continuing on to Revelstoke, you’ll pass along Salmon Arm and the famous Shuswap Lake.
 I once spent a week house boating on this lake which is a VERY fun way to spend a summer week in BC.
 Surprisingly, renting a houseboat is not that expensive if you split it with a large group of friends.